chyroshan066/Labsheet/README.md

 # Question 4
 Program to calculate the area and perimeter of circle, triangle and rectangle and display it using classes
 # Question 5
+Program that passes the arguments like employee ID, total bonus and total overtime in a particular year of the employee and display it using classes